Hamburger

 An entity (ie, a registered ordinary partnership, a limited partnership, a private limited company or a public limited company) is obliged to file corporate income tax returns twice a year:

-• Mid-year tax return – within 2 months after the end of the first 6 months of any accounting year (subject to the type of entity, the calculation for the mid-year tax return can be made based on either (i) an estimated income and expense of the full year or (ii) the actual income and expense of the first 6-month period in such year) and
+• Mid-year tax return – within 2 months after the end of the 1st 6 months of any accounting year (subject to the type of entity, the calculation for the mid-year tax return can be made based on either (i) an estimated income and expense of the full year or (ii) the actual income and expense of the first 6-month period in such year) and

 • Year-end tax – within 150 days after the end of accounting period.

-Entities must file mid-year tax return within 2 months after the end of the first 6 months of any accounting year and file year-end tax return within 150 days after the end of accounting period.
+Entities must file mid-year tax return within 2 months after the end of the 1st 6 months of any accounting year and file year-end tax return within 150 days after the end of accounting period.

 Turkey